-There are three local sites that we tend to associate with our Strathroy – Caradoc veterans; the cenotaph in the downtown core, the Legion Hall, and the cemetery where a few are buried.
-On the front face of the cenotaph there are 53 names engraved of veterans of World War I. On the side face of the cenotaph, there are 17 names engraved of veterans of World War II.
+There are three local sites that we tend to associate with our Strathroy – Caradoc veterans; the cenotaph in the downtown core, the Legion Hall, and the cemetery where many are buried.
+On the front face of the cenotaph, there are 53 names engraved of veterans of World War I. On the side face of the cenotaph, there are 17 names engraved of veterans of World War II.
 Many of these men and woman are buried elsewhere in Canada or overseas, and some have their names inscribed on monuments overseas.
 For some their actual burial site is unknown.

-It is the intent of the Strathroy – Caradoc Lions, in co-operation with Branch #116 Arthur Currie Legion, the I.O.D.E.
+It is the intent of the Strathroy – Caradoc Lions, in cooperation with Branch #116 Arthur Currie Legion, the I.O.D.E.
 Mary Armstrong Chapter Strathroy, and the Municipality of Strathroy – Caradoc to create a “Veterans Memorial Way”.

 We are co-operatively planning a project which will connect the central cenotaph area, past the Legion Hall site, to the Strathroy cemetery.
 This route will be our Strathroy – Caradoc “Veterans Memorial Way”.